| | |

-These Homemade Chicken Mashed Potato Bowls aka KFC Bowls are so easy to make!
+These Homemade Chicken Mashed Potato Bowls, aka KFC Bowls, are so easy to make!
 I don’t understand how I had never made these before at home.
 This is one of those dinners that everyone ate without whining and went back for seconds.

-Now I worked for KFC for years and I worked there when the KFC Mashed Potato bowl came out.
+Now I have worked for KFC for years and I worked there when the KFC Mashed Potato bowl came out.
 I remember back then making so many for drive-thru orders, and now my daughter who works for KFC sells them all the time.

 However, as a mom buying them it didn’t seem cost-effective and oh it’s a pain to order one with no gravy, one with no chicken, and one with no corn.
 Knowing how easy they are to make, I am kicking myself in the pants for not making them at home!
 Live and learn right?